Dr. Corey Cochrane

 • 2015 - PSU EE Early Career Recognition Alumni Award: awarded by Penn State Electrical Engineering department

-• 2013 - Penn State Dr. Paul A. Lester Memorial Award: for outstanding research in the area of microelectronics by an ESM graduate student
+• 2013 - Penn State Dr. Paul A. Lester Memorial Award: for outstanding research by an ESM graduate student

 Selected Publications: